rmax/yammh3/docs/installation.rst

 Stable release
 --------------

-To install Yet Another Murmurhash3 Bindings, run this command in your terminal:
+To install Yet Another Murmurhash3 Binding, run this command in your terminal:

 .. code-block:: console